Lincoln Díaz-Balart: Political positions

-In general, Diaz-Balart's voting record has been moderate by Republican standards.
+In general, Diaz-Balart's voting record was moderate by Republican standards.
 His lifetime rating from the American Conservative Union is 73.

 In 1994, he was one of only three Republican incumbents not to sign the Republican Contract with America.
 He objected to provisions in its welfare reform section that would deny federal programs to legal immigrants.

 In 2006, he voted against the Federal Marriage Amendment and in 2009 voted for the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, which expanded the federal hate crime law to include a person's perceived gender, sexual orientation, identity or disability.
 In December 2010, Diaz-Balart was one of fifteen Republican House members to vote in favor of repealing the United States military's "Don't Ask, Don't Tell" ban on openly gay service members.

-He was a sponsor of the Homeland Security Act.
 He was a sponsor of the DREAM Act which seeks to facilitate access for illegal immigrant students to post-secondary education by allowing states to have power to determine requirements for in-state tuition.

-He achieved passage into law of historic pieces of legislation – such as the Nicaraguan Adjustment and Central American Relief Act (NACARA), and the codification of the U.S. embargo on Cuba (requiring that all political prisoners be freed and multi-party elections scheduled in Cuba before U.S. sanctions can be lifted).
-Diaz-Balart took the rule to the floor of the House for passage of the legislation that created the Department of Homeland Security and the extension (for 25 years) of the Voting Rights Act.
+He achieved passage into law of historic pieces of legislation – such as the Nicaraguan Adjustment and Central American Relief Act (NACARA) in 1997, and the codification of the United States embargo against Cuba in 1996 (requiring that all political prisoners be freed and multi-party elections scheduled in Cuba before U.S. sanctions can be lifted).